-- Continues to effectively meet the needs of the children, staff and wider stakeholders of the [School/Academy] - Responds to any issues that have arisen which may impact upon the ability of the [School/Academy] to follow the principles of the policy - Meets the needs of legislation and it changes and requires amendments to policy and procedures - Meets the very particular needs of children and staff joining the school whose condition requires them to be recognised within the parameters of this policy.
+- Continues to effectively meet the needs of the children, staff and wider stakeholders of the school - Responds to any issues that have arisen which may impact upon the ability of the school to follow the principles of the policy - Meets the needs of legislation and it changes and requires amendments to policy and procedures - Meets the very particular needs of children and staff joining the school whose condition requires them to be recognised within the parameters of this policy.

-This policy is reviewed [School/Academy]. annually by the governors to ensure that it is meets the needs of the
+This policy ' is reviewed annually by the governors to ensure that it is meets the needs (of the school.